Cularo

 Wishing to thank and honor the emperor Gratian for creating its bishopric, the inhabitants of Cularo renamed their town Gratianopolis in 381.
 That name would subsequently evolve into Grenoble through Graignovol.

-The Saint-Laurent crypt and the Grenoble baptistery date back from the Gallo-Roman period (4th century) and have been preserved to this day; the latter remained in use until the 9th century but had since been buried under accumulated urban layers; it was rediscovered in 1989 during the construction of tramway tracks, excavated until 1996, and incorporated into the adjacent Musée de l'Ancien Évêché.
+The Saint-Laurent crypt and the baptistery of Grenoble date also back from the Gallo-Roman period (4th century), and have been preserved to this day; the latter remained in use until the 9th century but had later been buried under accumulated urban layers; it was rediscovered in 1989 during the construction of tramway tracks, excavated until 1996, and incorporated into the adjacent Musée de l'Ancien Évêché.
 Several small sections of the Gallo-Roman city wall are also visible in the old town, especially in rue Lafayette.